Fully Convolutional Line Parsing: Experiments

 \subsection{Visualization}

 We visualize the output of our \ours{} and other three methods L-CNN, HAWP, and TP-LSD in Figure~\ref{fig:viz}.
 The junctions are marked cyan and lines are marked orange.
 Wireframes from L-CNN and HAWP are post processed using the method from Appendix A.1 in \cite{zhou2019end}.
-Since TP-LSD and~\ours do not explicitly output junctions, we treat the endpoints of lines as junctions.
+Since TP-LSD and~\ours{} do not explicitly output junctions, we treat the endpoints of lines as junctions.
+The last column GT means Ground Truth.

 Both L-CNN and HAWP rely highly on the junction detection and line feature sampling, which might be prone to missing junctions or texture variations.
 In comparison, TP-LSD and and \ours{} are capable of detecting line segments in complicated even low-contrast environments (see third row of Figure~\ref{fig:viz}).
 An obvious draw-back of TP-LSD is that it captures many redundant lines (see details in Figure~\ref{fig:viz}).